 Macroinvertebrate Sampling Tips: This document provides information about the different macroinvertebrates habitats and how to sample them.

 Common Macroinvertebrates of the Clinton River: This document provides information and identification pictures of the common macroinvertebrates in the Clinton River Watershed.

 Aquatic Insect Labels: Here you will find two pages of insect labels.
 Be sure and print them on a laser printer so they don’t bleed when you put them in alcohol.

 Wastewater Treatment Plant Protocols: Here you can find the contact information for the watershed wastewater treatment plants (WWTP) and their requirements for testing your samples.

-Schools/classrooms participating in Stream Leaders will complete an outdoor, stream monitoring day twice a year – once in the spring and once in the fall.
-Spring is help end of April through May and Fall is held throughout the month of October.
+Schools and classrooms participating in Stream Leaders Program will complete an outdoor, stream monitoring day twice a year - once in the spring and once in the fall.

-During stream monitoring day, students complete three different assessments of the stream and water quality.
+Spring Monitoring is from the end of April through May, and Fall Monitoring is throughout the entire month of October.
+During a stream monitoring day, students complete three different assessments of the stream and water quality.

 The CRWC provides Stream Leaders training to teachers upon request.
 This may include an introduction to the program, lessons on facilitating a monitoring event, supplemental information for in-classroom lessons, or a water quality related presentation.
 Bug ID training is offered throughout the year at various times and locations, and teachers and mentors are encouraged to attend.
 In the fall, the CRWC also facilitates or hosts one professional development opportunity a year at the Annual Student Congress for the teachers participating in the program.